 top of page

 To understand Psalm Magic, we must first explore the origins of the Book of Psalms.
-Part of the ancient Hebrew Bible—known as the Old Testament in Christian tradition—the Psalms are a revered collection of poetic writings often linked to psalm magic and traditionally attributed to King David.
-While many scholars believe King David composed most of the Psalms, others argue that multiple biblical figures contributed to their creation.
-Yet, there is no definitive evidence to confirm any single author.
-The truth is, the origins of the Psalms remain shrouded in mystery.
-What we do know is that the Psalms, as we know them today, were adapted and refined from earlier source material.
+The Psalms are a revered collection of poetic writings found in the ancient Hebrew Bible, known to Christians as the Old Testament.
+Traditionally, these writings have been linked to King David.
+While many scholars believe he composed most of the Psalms, others argue that multiple biblical figures contributed to their creation.
+However, there is no definitive evidence identifying a single author.

 The Psalm Magic Tradition

 I learned a specific tradition of Psalm magic—a simple yet profound practice.
-To my knowledge, no book fully captures this tradition as I was taught, which inspired me to write my booklet to share it with others.
+Unfortunately, there’s no comprehensive book that captures this tradition as I was taught.
+This gap inspired me to write my booklet to share this knowledge with others.

-In this tradition, as taught to me, there’s a belief that the Psalms predate the other books of the Bible.
-The teachings suggest that the Psalms may have been derived from much older source material, possibly originating in ancient cultures such as Egypt, Chaldea, or Babylon.
-It’s fascinating that these spells, incantations, and prayers might have roots in civilizations far older than we typically associate with the Psalms.
+In this tradition, many believe the Psalms predate the other books of the Bible.
+The teachings suggest that the Psalms may stem from much older source materials, possibly originating in ancient cultures such as Egypt, Chaldea, or Babylon.
+It’s fascinating to think that these spells, incantations, and prayers might have roots in civilizations far older than we usually associate with the Psalms.

-As I teach and practice it, one key perspective of this tradition is that the Book of Psalms stands alone as a self-contained work.
-It’s not necessarily viewed as an integral part of the Bible but as an independent text that was eventually incorporated into it.
-According to our teachings, the ancient Hebrews appropriated earlier versions of Psalms, adapting them to align with the characters and narratives of their tradition.
+In my teaching, I emphasize that the Book of Psalms is a self-contained work.
+It is not necessarily viewed solely as part of the Bible but rather as an independent text that was eventually incorporated into it.
+According to our teachings, the ancient Hebrews appropriated earlier versions of the Psalms, adapting them to fit their traditions.

-Central to Psalm magic is the belief that every verse of every Psalm contains inherent mystical and magical powers.
-These powers are like seeds; when we diligently and intentionally engage with the Psalms, these seeds can grow and bear fruit in our lives.
-This magical practice is used to help address challenges, resolve problems, and fulfill any righteous desire of the heart.
+Central to Psalm magic is the belief that every verse in each Psalm contains inherent mystical and magical powers.
+These powers act like seeds.
+When we diligently and intentionally engage with the Psalms, we can nourish and cultivate these seeds in our lives.
+This magical practice helps to address challenges, resolve problems, and fulfill righteous desires of the heart.

 Using the Psalms Magically vs. Religiously

-It’s important to note that our tradition distinguishes between using the Psalms as a form of magic and reciting them as religious prayers.
-Praying the Psalms religiously often involves supplication to a deity, typically perceived as an external, separate entity.
-In this context, the person praying seeks mercy, favor, or assistance from this external force.
+It’s essential to distinguish between using the Psalms as a magical practice and reciting them as religious prayers.
+Praying the Psalms religiously typically involves supplication to a deity, perceived as an external, separate entity.
+In this context, the individual praying seeks mercy, favor, or assistance from that external force.

-Working with the Psalms as a form of magic offers an interactive and transformative approach, unveiling the latent power within these ancient verses.
+Conversely, working with the Psalms as a form of magic offers an interactive and transformative approach, unlocking the latent power within these ancient verses.
 This practice is rooted in the belief that the Psalms carry a profound, timeless energy capable of manifesting change and aligning us with our highest intentions.

-In this context, the Psalms are viewed as spells, and "the Lord," as referenced in their text, is understood as the YHVH, or the Godhead—a universal power source.
-This energy can be likened to "the Force" from Star Wars mythology: a pre-gender, life-giving essence that permeates the entire universe.
-Unlike many conventional religious concepts, this force has no opposite.
-It is the singular source of all power, unbound by religion, dogma, creed, or ritual practice.
-More importantly, this force is not separate from the practitioner; we are seen as extensions of this universal power.
+In this magical context, the Psalms become spells.
+In the relevant texts, "the Lord" is understood as YHVH, the Godhead, a universal power source.
+This energy resembles "the Force" from Star Wars mythology: a pre-gender, life-giving essence that permeates the universe.
+Unlike conventional religious concepts, this force has no opposite.
+It serves as the singular source of all power, unbound by religion, dogma, creed, or ritual.
+More importantly, this force is not separate from the practitioner; we are extensions of this universal power.

-This magic tradition prioritizes the Psalms' effectiveness rather than their historical origins.
-Whether scholars confirm that these texts originated with the Hebrews or from an earlier source is irrelevant to this practice.
+This magic tradition prioritizes the Psalms' effectiveness, transcending their historical origins.
+Whether scholars affirm their Hebrew roots or trace them back to an earlier source is not the focus.
 What matters is that they work.
-The tradition provides a context for magic; the results are the ultimate proof.
-Practitioners can achieve magical effectiveness by following straightforward guidelines, as outlined in this tradition and detailed in my booklet.
+The tradition offers a context for magic where the results serve as the ultimate proof.
+Following straightforward guidelines outlined in this tradition, practitioners can achieve magical effectiveness.

 No Tools Are Required

-In Psalm magic, all you truly need is the Psalm itself.
-It doesn’t matter where you read it—whether from a Bible, a Book of Psalms, or even an app on your phone.
-While many rituals associated with Psalm magic incorporate candles, incense, talismans, herbs, or sacred names, these are optional.
-Some practitioners might insist that specific tools or hidden techniques are necessary to “unlock” the Psalms’ power, but from our perspective, this is misguided.
+In Psalm magic, all you need is the Psalm itself.
+It doesn’t matter where you read it—be it from a Bible, a Book of Psalms, or even an app.
+While many rituals associated with Psalm magic may incorporate candles, incense, talismans, herbs, or sacred names, these are optional.
+Some practitioners may insist that specific tools or hidden techniques are necessary to access the Psalms’ power, but this perspective is misguided.
 The Psalms are fully effective on their own.
-Supplemental rituals can enhance your experience if they align with your aesthetic or preferences but are not required.

 The Psalm Magic Formula

-Many believe the words of the Psalms hold their magical power and that simply reciting them—especially with dramatic vocal emphasis—will send vibrations out into the universe and make things happen.
-But that’s not how it works, at least not in our tradition.
-Psalm magic is far more refined and not superstitious.
+Many believe the words of the Psalms possess magical power.
+Simply reciting them—especially with dramatic vocal emphasis—may send vibrations into the universe and manifest results.
+However, this is not how it works in our tradition.
+Psalm magic is more refined and not superstitious.
 To unleash its full potential, you must engage in a two-step process known as the Psalm Magic Formula.
-This method is both simple and effective.
+This method is simple yet effective.

 Step 1: Begin by reading your chosen Psalm aloud from start to finish, without pausing.
 This is called the "incantation."
-If you’re in a situation where reading aloud isn’t possible, you can read it silently, but imagine hearing the words spoken aloud in your mind.
+In situations where reading aloud isn’t possible, read it silently but visualize hearing the words spoken.

-Step 2: Next, go back through the Psalm and reread it, this time slowly and deliberately, verse by verse.
-As you do, search for hidden or “occult” meanings within each verse—meanings that resonate with the intention or goal of your spell.
-Reflect on how these insights apply to your purpose.
-The true magic resides in digging, contemplating, and connecting.
-It’s not just about reciting the words; it’s about working with them on a deeper, intentional level.
+Step 2: Go back through the Psalm and reread it slowly and deliberately, verse by verse.
+As you do, search for hidden or “occult” meanings within each verse.
+Reflect on how these insights resonate with your intention or goal.
+The magic emerges from digging, contemplating, and connecting.
+It’s more than reciting words; it’s about engaging on a deeper, intentional level.

 Planting Magic Seeds

-Think of each Psalm as containing countless "magical seeds."
-When these seeds are planted in the fertile soil of your deep mind through this two-step process, they take root, grow, blossom, and eventually bear fruit.
+Imagine each Psalm as containing countless "magical seeds."
+When these seeds are planted in the fertile soil of your deep mind through the two-step process, they take root, grow, blossom, and bear fruit.
 The essence of all practical magic is reconditioning your deep mind through focused repetition.
-Psalms can help you exquisitely accomplish this.
+Psalms can help you achieve this.

-To fully utilize the transformative power of Psalm magic, it is essential to work consistently with your chosen Psalm—daily or even multiple times a day.
-This repetition helps embed its energy into your deep mind, fostering lasting change.
-Through this practice, the Psalms become a powerful tool for personal growth and manifestation, aligning your intentions with the greater forces of the universe.
-Continue this daily practice until you get a sense of peace and certainty about the issue at hand.
-Your spell is complete once you have this feeling, and you no longer need to work on it.
+To harness the transformative power of Psalm magic, it is crucial to work consistently with your chosen Psalm—daily or even multiple times a day.
+This repetition embeds its energy into your deep mind, fostering lasting change.
+Through this practice, the Psalms become powerful tools for personal growth and manifestation, aligning your intentions with the universe's greater forces.
+Continue this daily practice until you feel peace and certainty about the issue at hand.
+Your spell is complete when you experience this feeling, and you no longer need to focus on it.

-My free booklet, How to Work Psalm Magic, is a comprehensive guide to working with the Psalms.
-It includes suggested uses for each Psalm and insights into key terms you may encounter while digging for magic seeds.
-For example, “Babylon” symbolizes confusion or chaotic thought patterns, while “Egypt” often represents materialism or focusing solely on the physical world.
-Even recurring phrases like “feet” carry symbolic meaning, usually signifying understanding or foundations.
+My free booklet, How to Work Psalm Magic, serves as a comprehensive guide for utilizing the Psalms.
+It includes suggested uses for each Psalm and insights into key terms you may encounter while seeking magic seeds.
+For example, “Babylon” symbolizes confusion or chaotic thought patterns, while “Egypt” often represents materialism or a sole focus on the physical world.
+Even recurring phrases like “feet” carry symbolic meaning, typically signifying understanding or foundations.

-The guide offers interpretations of these and other terms to deepen your understanding of the Psalms’ messages.
-In addition, even more free resources are available on the Psalm Magic section of my website.
-These resources provide a helpful foundation for exploring the magical applications of Psalms.
+The guide provides interpretations of these terms to deepen your understanding of the Psalms’ messages.
+In addition, further free resources are available in the Psalm Magic section of my website.
+These resources lay a helpful foundation for exploring the magical applications of the Psalms.

 Some Foundational Psalm Collections